 - I’m a work at home mom, so I spend the day before getting the car packed, getting gas, and running any last minute errands, while Todd is still at work.
 That way, when he gets home, we can hit the ground running.

 - I give each of the girls a backpack for toys and creature comforts.
 Lucy obviously can’t pack her own, but Ruby has free rein to pack whatever her little toddler heart desires.
 These bags assure they’ll be entertained when they wake up, but also that they’ll have small things to play with at the resort!
+I encourage her to pack things like puzzle tins, Color Wonders activities, and card games.
 I also put blankets and their favorite stuffed animals in the backseat for both of them to snuggle with during the drive.
 We also have a DVD player in the car and bring their iPads, but they’re rarely used.

-- I make sure our toiletries are accessible in the back of the car, so we can brush teeth and put on deodorant!
-I also pack a large ziplock with the girls’ clothes for the next day, so we can get them dressed in the morning!
+- As we pack, we also make sure our toiletries bag is accessible in the back of the car.
+This way, we can brush teeth and put on deodorant when we stop in the morning.
+I also pack a large ziplock with the girls’ clothes for the next day, so we can get them dressed on the same stop!

 - When the girls take their afternoon nap, I crash too.
-If I’m lucky, a friend will come sit with them, so I can get some extra sleep too.
+If I’m lucky, a friend will come sit with them and I get some extra sleep too.
 I also don’t set an alarm for departure day morning, so we all sleep in as long as we can.

 Preparing to Launch